Is ERC Taxable Income? How To Claim ERC On Your Taxes

 While you wait for your ERC refund, you’ll debit the Income Tax Receivable account in your software and credit the Income Tax Payable account.
 After the refund is received, you’ll debit the Cash account and credit the Income Tax Receivable account.

-If you’ve already received your ERC refund, you can debit the Cash account credit the Income Tax Expense account
+If you’ve already received your ERC refund, you can debit the Cash account and credit the Income Tax Expense account

 Are There Other Ways To Claim The ERC?